ElliotMonde/ElliotMonde/README.md

  ✨  🎨 I’m experienced in fullstack Android app development, and fullstack web-development.

- ✨ 👨🏻‍💻 Open to intern end `May 2025 - Sept 2025` as a `Software Engineering Intern` in Singapore or remotely
+ ✨ 👨🏻‍💻 Open to intern `04 Jan 2025 - 31 May 2025` as a `Software Engineering Intern` in Singapore or remotely

  ✨  ⚡ I’m currently delving into ML/AI.